michellelamx/react-date-picker/README.md

 # React + Vite

-This is a simple date picker built with React and date-fns.
+This is a simple date picker built with React, vite, and date-fns.